the40sgrind/jobpilot/JOBPILOT_LLM_BRIEF.md

 # JobPilot – LLM Brief (Dec 2025)

+# Internal LLM Design Brief (Portfolio Documentation)

+This document explains how LLMs are instructed and constrained inside JobPilot.
+It is included for transparency and portfolio review purposes.
+It is not required to run the application.

 ## Tech stack
 - Frontend: Streamlit app (`app/app.py`)
 - Backend modules (in `backend/`):